 Let’s look at the cloth on this backstrap loom being woven by a weaver of the Ixbalem Ke cooperative in Guatemala.
 The warp threads are the vertical ones, the weft thread horizontal and it’s here you can learn some simple terms and techniques.
 There are multiple wefts—one which goes from selvedge to selvedge creating the base plain-weave cloth, the others are additional (or supplementary) wefts.
 The star pattern motifs are formed by an inlay brocading technique called picb’il, and use the supplementary wefts.
 The brocade is discontinuous, meaning the motifs are placed, by hand, only in certain areas and lay on top of the plain weave.
 Each motif is formed using thread three times the weight of the ground cloth–this is what makes the pattern more pronounced.
 This pattern repeats multiple times across the weft.

 In this next example, there is both continuous brocade forming the zigzag pattern and a discontinuous one for the duck pattern.
-And in this sample loom weaving, there are multiple discontinuous brocade patterns—the ducks and the flowers captured inside the diamonds.

 A Specialty of the Kutch in India

 Here’s another example from India.
 The specialty of the Kutch weaving tradition is the hand insertion of ornamental supplementary wefts.
 It looks almost like embroidery.
 Dayalal Kudecha is a designer and weaver from Bhujodi, a weaving village near the district capital Bhuj and this is a detail from one of his shawls.
 In looking at this image, you can see small star patterns using black thread with a diamond pattern in the center.
 The diamond is created in the same way of inlaying the thread while weaving but the black thread is tripled making the pattern more pronounced.

 The Intricacy of Laos Silk Brocade